The Directors present herewith their Report and the Audited FinancialStatements for the financial year ended 31 March 2022.

 |Name of the KMP ||Designation |

-Mr. Piyachai Karnasuta (DIN: 07247974) will retire by rotation and being eligibleoffers himself for re-appointment.
+Mr. Piyachai Karnasuta (DIN 07247974) retires by rotation at theensuing Annual General Meeting and being eligible offers himself for re-appointment.

 c) Declarations by Independent Directors

-9 meetings of Board of Directors were held during the year under report.
-For details ofthe Meetings of the Board please refer to the Report on Corporate Governance which formspart of this Report.
+Five meetings of Board of Directors were held during the year underreport.
+For details pertaining to the composition and number of meetings of the Boardplease refer to the Report on Corporate Governance which forms part of this Report.

 REMUNERATION OF DIRECTORS AND KMPS